openhwgroup/core-v-xif/doc/index.md

 The REI enables decoupled development of accelerators and CPU cores through a mechanism facilitating accelerator-agnostic instruction offloading.

 ### Dual-Writeback Instructions
-The REI supports implementation of custom ISA extensions mandating dual register writebacks.
+The REI optionally supports implementation of custom ISA extensions mandating dual register writebacks.
 In order to accomodate that need we provision the possibility to reserve multiple destination registers for a single offloaded instruction.
 For even destination registers other than `X0`,  `Xn` and `Xn+1` are reserved for writeback upon offloading a dual-writeback instruction, where `Xn` denotes the destination register addresss extracted from `instr_data[11:7]`.

+### Ternary Operations
+The REI optionally supports ISA extensions implementing instructions which use three source operands.
+Ternary instructions must be encoded in the R4-type instruction format defined by the RISC-V specification.

 ### Hierarchical Interconnect
 The accelerator interface is designed to enable a number of flexible topologies.